ROCm/hipBLASLt/clients/benchmarks/README.md

 --device <value>           Set default device to be used for subsequent program runs                           (Default value is: 0)
 --c_noalias_d              C and D are stored in separate memory --workspace <value>        Set fixed workspace memory size instead of using hipblaslt managed memory           (Default value is: 0)
---log_function_name        Function name precedes other itmes.
+--log_function_name        Function name precedes other items.
 --function_filter <value>  Simple strstr filter on function name only without wildcards --api_method <value>       Use extension API. c: C style API. mix: declaration with C hipblasLtMatmul Layout/Desc but set, initialize, and run the problem with C++ extension API. cpp: Using C++ extension API only.
 Options: c, mix, cpp.
 (Default value is: c)
 --print_kernel_info        Print solution, kernel name and solution index.